-- City to support the development of the KNSC and volunteers 1. - 2.
-KNSC to assist the City in fundraising for the trails - 3.
-KNSC to plant trees for wind breaks along exposed trail areas - KNSC to operate Four Season Chalet on a regular basis 4. - 5.
-City and KNSC to groom a portion of Swedetown Gorge Trail when possible - City to rent Port-a-Johns for trailheads 6. - 7.
-KNSC to offer brush cutting assistance on existing trails - 8.
-City to continue to work with land owners to secure appropriate trail use permissions - 9.
-City and KNSC to assist property owners in bridge construction and gating control
+- City to support the development of the KNSC and volunteers 1. - KNSC to assist the City in fundraising for the trails and trail grooming equipment - City employs operators to groom Maasto Hiito/Churning Rapids ski trail system on a 3. seasonal basis with supervisory assistance from KNSC - 4.
+KNSC to assist the City in operating the Four Season Chalet at the Driving Park - City and KNSC to collaborate on the restoration of a Swedetown Gorge through trail 5. - City to rent Port-a-Johns for trailheads - KNSC to offer brush cutting, signage and other maintenance assistance on existing trails, including Churning Rapids - City and KNSC to continue to work with land owners to secure appropriate trail use permissions - City and KNSC to coordinate with property owners in bridge and boardwalk construction and gating control